Last updated July 2026

 Source: U.S. Chamber of Commerce, The America Works Report: Industry Perspectives

 The talent gap is structural, not cyclical.
 The U.S. Chamber of Commerce, drawing on Bureau of Labor Statistics data, projects that about 400,000 insurance positions will go unfilled as the workforce retires, and that roughly half of the current workforce will retire within 15 years.
 The number of insurance professionals aged 55 and older has already risen 74% over the past decade.
 Claims teams feel this acutely because adjusting is a judgment job: a senior adjuster carries years of pattern recognition about damage, fraud, and fair settlement that a new hire cannot absorb quickly.
-Meanwhile demand stays high, with 88% of insurers planning to hold or grow headcount even as the experienced workforce retires.
+Meanwhile demand stays high, with 93% of insurers planning to hold or grow headcount even as the experienced workforce retires, and a record 43% focused on holding their teams steady.
 The result is a claims function that must do more with fewer experienced hands.

 The Documentation and Administrative Load in Claims Handling